Homepage / Auctions & Wire Transfers: Wire Transfers

 The History of the Wire Transfer

-In the United States wire transfers date back to the invention of the telegraph, this is when Western Union first got onto the scene.
+In the United States, wire transfers date back to the invention of the telegraph, when Western Union first came onto the scene.

-The method of exchanging currency between people dates all the way back to the "giro."
+The method of exchanging currency between people dates back to the "giro transfer."

 Wire Transfers...The Process